cliffordp/tk-event-weather/readme.txt

 == Changelog ==
 *Changelog DIFFs for all versions are available at <a href="http://plugins.trac.wordpress.org/browser/tk-event-weather/trunk" target="_blank">WordPress SVN</a>.*

+= Version 1.4.6 =
+* May 26, 2017
+* Fix - Remove potential for start time timestamp variable not being defined in cases where the start_time shortcode argument value was of an unexpected (and invalid) variety.
+* Update Freemius SDK from v1.2.1.6 to v1.2.1.7.1

 = Version 1.4.5 =
 * May 25, 2017